Finsler perturbation with nondense geodesics with irrational directions: Introduction

 So far, we do not even know the answer to the following question:

 In this paper we deal with an approximative version of the above question.
-To be more specific, we perturb a flat torus without conjugate points so that the resulting metric admits a non-dense geodesic with a rotation vector pointing in a given Liouville direction.
+To be more specific, we make a $C^{\infty}$- small perturbation of any flat torus to get a nondense geodesic whose rotation vector points at any given Liouville direction.
+Recall that a rationally independent vector is called \textit{Liouville} if it is not Diophantine, and a vector $v\in\mathbb{R}^n$ is called \textit{Diophantine} if there exist $\gamma, \tau>0$ such that $|v\cdot k|\geq \gamma|k|^{-\tau}$ for all $k\in\mathbb{Z}^n\backslash \{\textbf{0}\}$.